wvella/demo-kafka-java-data-contracts-bytetoeat/README.md

 #### A note on dependencies required for Data Contract Rules and CSFLE

-Data Contract Rules and CSFLE is built into the `io.confluent.kafka-avro-serializer`, `io.confluent.kafka-json-schema-serializer`, and `io.confluent.kafka-protobuf-serializer` dependencies.
+Data Contract Rules and CSFLE are built into the `io.confluent.kafka-avro-serializer`, `io.confluent.kafka-json-schema-serializer`, and `io.confluent.kafka-protobuf-serializer` dependencies.
 However, you must also include the following additional dependencies depending on your scenario:

 1. If you need to execute Rules, you will need to include:
    - `io.confluent.kafka-schema-rules`